alexzhangs/xsh/README.md

 * Easy to make your existing code a library.

-  An xsh library is just a Git repo following some simple rules.
+  A xsh library is just a Git repo following some simple rules.
 The rules will be talked about later in the development section.
 Any repos following that rules can be able to load as xsh libraries.